Safezone-Cartons/oreilly-katas-2024/ADRs/DiagramTechnique.md

 ## Context

-To ensure a comprehensive diagramm understanding between all participants and judges we need to agree to a standarised digramm format.
+To ensure a comprehensive diagram understanding between all participants and judges we need to agree to a standarised digramm format.

 ## Decision

-Digram standard C4 Model with 4 levels of deepness
+Diagram standard C4 Model with 4 levels of deepness.

 ## Consequences

-If we do not agree to a stndardized format, the judges will have difficulties to follow our plan and structure and devaluate the proposed ideas.
+If we do not agree to a standardized format, the judges will have difficulties to follow our plan and structure and devaluate the proposed ideas.
-A standarized and well known format makes it easy to understand the overall architecture.
+A standardized and well known format makes it easy to understand the overall architecture.